-Particulars As a '31 March 202
+Particulars As at '31 March 2022 As at '31 March 2021

 Opening balance - -

 Provided during the year - -

-Closing balance -
+Closing balance ~ -

 Investment in Securities, Loans to Related Parties and Project Deposits

 The Company has investments in compulsorily convertible debentures, loans to related parties and project deposits.
 The settlement of such instruments is linked to the completion of the respective underlying projects.
 Such Financial Assets are not impaired, other than provided for in note 4(a), 4(b) & 8(e) as on the reporting date.